-(Continued from Newsletter Edition #46)
+(Continued from Newsletter Edition #46.
+Her story in her own words.)

 I began my journey into the prolife movement in November of 1972, when I had just turned 11 (go ahead, do the math; I’ll wait).
 My Dad enlisted my help (I felt so grown up!) to go door-to-door distributing flyers to “Vote No on Proposal B” (which would have legalized some abortions in Michigan).
 Proposal B was defeated, and that time together with my father remains one of my most cherished memories of my Dad; he died a few years later.

-In high school and college I researched abortion, figuring I must be missing something.
+In high school and college, I researched abortion, figuring I must be missing something.
 How could anyone support the killing of babies?
 My search only reinforced my belief that if anyone honestly examines this issue, the only logical conclusion is that preborn individuals are human and alive.
 Defending them is a clear civil rights obligation.

 When I met Andy, who would become my husband, we discussed our desire for a large family early in our relationship.
 God, however, had other plans.
 After we married, we discovered our family would be formed through adoption.
 Our prolife views were only reinforced as we heard people discuss abortion so casually as we longed to welcome any of those sweet babies into our lives.